 What do you do when you’re not writing?

-I work at a school of social work as an administrator and an adjunct professor.
-In my leisure time, I like traveling, theater, movies, going out to restaurants, cooking, and of course reading.
+I work at a university as a clinical lecturer, and I also train and supervise social workers who are working on their license.
+In my leisure time, I love traveling, theater, movies, going out to restaurants, cooking, taking long walks while listening to podcasts, and of course reading.

 Who are your favorite authors?